Calibration / method of moments - Gali (2015)

 Parameters: 16

-The block defining the parameters above only describes the simple parameter definitions the same way you assign values (e.g. α = .25).
+The block defining the parameters above only describes the simple parameter definitions the same way values are assigned (e.g. α = .25).

-Note that we have to write one parameter definition per line.
+Note that one parameter definition per line is required.

 Linear solution